ItziModel/itzi/docs/prog_manual.rst

 - *dev* where the main development takes place.

 The code should be tested in *dev* before being merged to master for release.
+Any larger, possibly breaking changes should be done in a feature branch from *dev*.

 Development environment
 -----------------------

-We recommend to create a virtual environment to work on the source code.
+Create a virtual environment to work on the source code.

 .. code:: sh

     $ python3 -m venv itzi_dev

-Then you can activate the virtual env and install the dev version of Itzï.
+Activate the virtual env and install the dev version of Itzï.

 .. code:: sh